Anything worth doing is worth doing poorly . . . until you can learn to do it well.” ~Zig Ziglar

 Why?
 Because more times than not I was afraid of failure.
 I wonder if you can relate.

 The thing about being a creative person–the thing about being human–is that the beginnings of all of our successes begin in a mess.
 We don’t begin walking with elegant or confident gaits.
 We fall and we scuff our hands and knees.

 Our first drafts will likely be, well, garbage in comparison to the final drafts.
 Our first paintings, even done as adults will show the skills of an enthusiastic three-year-old.
 Our first meal as a new wife may leave much to be desired.

 All of this is okay.
 All of this is part of the process.

-We have to learn in all things that before we are able to play “Moonlight Sonata” with our eyes closed that we must first begin playing “Chopsticks” with sharp concentration.
+We have to learn in all things that before we are able to play “Moonlight Sonata” with our eyes closed, that we must first begin playing “Chopsticks” with sharp concentration.